-- Open all of the hot water tap(s) in the building (don't forget the shower(s)) and supply cock(s) and valve(s) in the system. - Open the isolation valves fully on the cold and hot water branches to the water heater(s) installed in a bank. - Open the cold water isolation valve on the cold water line to the water heater(s).
+- Open all of the hot water taps in the house (don't forget the shower). - Open the cold water isolation valve fully on the cold water line to the water heater.

 Air will be forced out of the taps.

 - Close each tap as water flows freely from it. - Check the pipe work for leaks. - Inspect for leaks at the temperature pressure relief valve connection to the water heater.